5 MIN READ

 People Give Away Crazy Stuff on Craigslist, and You Can Make Money Off It

 Maybe you’ve used Craigslist to buy or sell things, but have you ever checked out all of the things that are free?

 Once you have your local directory, look under the “For Sale” heading for the link that says “free” and click that.
 You’ll probably see advertisements for all sorts of free items if you live in or near a town of more than 15,000 people.
-In the last week here in Collier County, Florida, the free things offered on Craigslist included:
+One week in Collier County, Florida, the free things offered on Craigslist included: